kimruddock/pawelgrzybek.github.io/_drafts/2017-06-28-using-webpack-with-gulpjs.md

 ## webpack + gulp.js = <3

-Let's combine the simplicity of Gulp's API with Webpack to take advantage of a modern JavaScript workflow.
+Let's combine the simplicity of Gulp's API with webpack to take advantage of a modern JavaScript workflow.
 Less talking, more coding…

 ```
 npm i -D gulp webpack webpack-stream